 Mobile Pantry Program

-Volunteers are needed to assist with distributing food in underserved neighborhoods.
-Transportation is provided to and from the location.
-Volunteers will assist with unloading the Mobile Pantry truck and with the distribution of pre-packaged bags of canned goods, fresh produce, frozen foods, and/or bakery items under the supervision of a staff person or a trained Volunteer Team Leader.
-Volunteers must be minimum 16 years of age for this activity and must be accompanied by adult guardians in a ratio of 1 adult for every 4 youth under age 18.
-Please be on time so that we may arrive to the distribution site at the designated time
+Mobile pantry volunteers help distribute food in underserved neighborhoods by assisting with unloading the mobile pantry truck and distributing pre-packaged bags of food.
+This task is done under the supervision of a staff person or a trained Volunteer Team Leader.
+Volunteers must be minimum 16 years of age for this activity and must be accompanied by adult guardians in a ratio of 1 adult for every 4 youth under 18.

-All individuals working in the warehouse must be age 12 or older.
+Quality Assurance volunteers work in the warehouse and must be age 12 or older.
 Youth ages 12 to 15 must be accompanied by adult guardians in a ratio of 1 adult for every 4 youth.
 Young adults aged 16 and older should have an adult with them if in a group of 5 or more.
 Groups and individuals assigned to Quality Assurance will work on one or more of these tasks, depending on current need:

-Sort non-perishable food items.
+- Sort non-perishable food items.
 This includes checking food safety of items that have been donated through a food drive, from a grocer, or through a food distributor.
-Volunteers will be checking for secure packages, food quality dates, and sorting with like items (all the beans in one bin, all the macaroni products to another bin, etc.).
+Volunteers will be checking for secure packages, food quality dates, and sorting with like items.

-Pack non-perishable food for our Mobile Pantry Program or for emergency food relief.
+- Pack non-perishable food for our Mobile Pantry Program or for emergency food relief.
 This is an assembly-line process where we pack bags or boxes of food for use in one of our distribution streams; most often distributed through our Mobile Pantry Program, but sometimes used as emergency food distribution.
-(Delivering food with a Mobile Pantry is a separate basic volunteer opportunity, described later in this list.
-Look for these opportunities listed in the Volunteer Hub.)

-You can have a different type of volunteer experience assisting with community and fundraising events, such as Mayflower Marathon or Taste of Hampton Roads or food drives like our participation annually at the Virginia Beach holiday and springtime craft shows, letter carrier food drive, boy and girl scout food drives, and more.
+We often need volunteers to assist with fundraising events such as Mayflower Marathon or large annual food drives.
 There are also special and community events opportunities for Regular volunteers and Leadership volunteers, in addition to the Basic volunteer assignments.
 Volunteer age minimums may be established for any special or community event activity.
 Adult guardian supervision will also be required for youth volunteers.

 Youth and Family Nights